Enter the official time and distance for your competitions to compare your race times.

 In running competitions, the age graded performance shows you how to evaluate your performance compared to the athletes elite.

-In order to be able to input race results, mark the corresponding activity as a competition by clicking on the button "As competition" in the activity view.
+To be able to enter race results, mark the corresponding activity as a race by clicking on the button "Mark as race" in the activity view.

 The official distance is the officially advertised distance of the race.
 It allows the correct comparison of the competitions with each other.